-“If I never get on a plane again then I’ll be happy here, and I’ll have saved the planet that number of air miles.”
+“If I never get on a plane again, I’d be happy here, and I’d have saved the planet that number of air miles.”

 “‘Travelling gives me a chance to think about where I am and the differences from home, and what I love about Canberra and the region.
 I’ve learnt that I love spending time locally.”

-“That’s a network supported by art forms across the board, and artists who work with all media.
-For established, emerging or student artists, it’s a perfect location.”
+“That’s a network supported by art forms across the board and artists who work with all media.
+For established, emerging or student artists, Canberra’s a perfect location.”

 Kirstie began her studies at the Canberra School of Art in 1983.
 She has taught in Adelaide, Sydney and in cities overseas.
 But only Canberra gives artists and art-lovers such easy access to exhibitions.

 “And for school-leavers, there’s an amazing arts school and scene here, particularly when you connect to the rest of our arts community.”

 Kirstie takes time away from her Pialligo studio to refuel her creativity in the bush.

 “Being there, and having those times of solitude and aloneness lets the bush reveal itself in all its beauty.

-Every November, the DESIGN Canberra festival promotes design and contemporary craft, expands audiences, forges marketplace connections and collaborations, and inspires artists, designers and art-lovers.
+Every November, the DESIGN Canberra festival promotes design and contemporary craft, expands audiences, forges connections and collaborations and inspires artists, designers and art-lovers.

-The event is held across the city and across art forms.
-It brings those different areas together in a wholistic creative design arts world, and establishes firm links which can be ongoing for individuals and groups.
+“The festival is held across the city and across art forms.
+It brings those different areas together in a holistic way, and establishes firm links which can be ongoing for individuals and groups.

 “The size of the city makes this possible in a really meaningful way,” Kirstie explains.
 “If it was being held in a bigger city, it would be much more dispersed.
 It would be difficult for people to get to things.
 Here it’s really possible to connect with all of it, easily.”